adellej/beans/settle/README.rst

 #.
 Create and activate a clean conda environment

-   The example is for python 3.8, but should work eg for 3.9, 3.10 as well.
+   The example is for python 3.8, but should work for any version 3.6 to 3.11 as well.

    .. code-block::

       # remove existing environment if needed - to start from scratch
       conda remove -n settle-3.8 --all
       # create blank conda environment (has numpy in it by defeult now with python 3.8)
-      conda create --name settle-3.8 python==3.8
+      conda create --name settle-3.8 python==3.8.*
       conda activate settle-3.8

 #.
 Install/upgarde pip and build